Tuesday, 12 November 2024

 I want to put some things on record about the economic contribution that our seafood industry on my side of the state makes to our Victorian and local economies.
 In relation to East Gippsland, we know that whole eastern side contributes $80 million of added value and provides around 800 full-time jobs in a variety of sectors and interesting occupations that facilitate that industry.
 In terms of the Gippsland, Mornington Peninsula and Bass area, there is roughly $30 million in added value and it supports over 300 full-time equivalent jobs.
 I think it is important to just put on record our thanks for that.

-In summing up in relation to the importance of the seafood industry, not only have we got the industry and not only have we got employment, we have got the importance of eating local and fresh domestic fish.
-We have respecting the cultural heritage of our fishing industry.
+In summing up in relation to the importance of the seafood industry, not only have we got the industry and not only have we got employment, we have also got the importance of eating local and fresh domestic fish and of respect for the cultural heritage of our fishing industry.
 Those who have been listening to me in this place will certainly know the importance of the New Haven jetty, which once was a commercial fishing jetty and is now locked off from society under this government – we are rallying against that from that part of the world – but also the tourism, and I think it is really important.
 People love to go in situ.
 We say this all the time and there are government ads in relation to ‘go local’ – go into our regions, taste our local produce.
 It is that whole paddock-to-plate, or in this case ocean-to-plate, experience that is so very important for our hospitality sector.

 In terms of the fit and proper person test, we hope that the government is going to accept our amendments – and Ms Crozier has read those in – but it is going into that next layer.
 We are going to seek to have omitted from this piece of legislation whether an associate of the applicant or licensee has any business association with a person who is not of good repute – how do you define that?
 It is not defined – having regard to character, honesty and integrity.
 One very important point that my colleague the member for Gippsland East Tim Bull has asked we drill down into in committee stage is to discuss and ensure that the government is ruling this out: in relation to the amendments to the seafood act regarding a person who holds a relevant position in the seafood business, are skippers of trawlers and fishing fleets and crew of commercial fishing operations considered a relevant position in relation to the management of the business or its operations, and therefore will they be assessed as to whether or not they are of good repute?
 Could the minister at the table when she gets to that point discuss that?
 With that, as I said, it has been a convoluted but I hope very positive outcome – increasing oversight, but not too much, and improving the safety for Victorians, but also not putting that onerous burden on the seafood or livestock meat industry.